chad3814/node-hashtable/README.md

 ### `remove ( key )`

 Remove a key/value pair by its key.
-If the key does not exist, no action will be performed.
+If the key does not exist, no action will be performed and it will return false.
+If a pair is removed, then it will return true.

 ### `clear ()`